-CAP Approval Date 23/4/12
+Review Date September 2018

 Part 2: Learning and Teaching Learning Outcomes On successful completion of this module students will be able to: Demonstrate skills as a critical consumer of business information Identify the fundamental assumptions underpinning the theoretical frameworks and approaches to enquiry used within the programme (B) Criticise and evaluate alternative theoretical frameworks and choose an appropriate framework as a basis for formulating a course of action (A,B) Synthesise and evaluate data and information from multiple sources.
-Challenge viewpoints, ideas and concepts and make well reasoned judgements (A,B) Take a multi-disciplinary approach to business issues/problems and to integrate technical knowledge acquired from study across the programme • Identify the relationship between organisational structure, financing decisions and corporate reporting (A,B) Explain the nature of risk and describe how risks may be managed through organisational and financial strategies (A) Identify alternative ethical frameworks and practices within business.
-(A) Demonstrate problem identification and problem solving skills within unfamiliar situations

-Identify the multi-disciplinary perspectives from which accounting and finance problems may be analysed (A,B) Identify the multi-disciplinary perspectives from which accounting and finance problems may be analysed (A,B) Identify the multi-disciplinary perspectives from which accounting and finance problems may be analysed (A,B).
-Identify the multi-disciplinary perspectives from which accounting and finance problems may be analysed (A,B).

-Identify ethical issues and the ethical implications of recommended courses of action (A)

-Develop as a reflective practitioner

-Utilise learning for personal development, recognising transferable skills and workplace applications (B)

-In addition the educational experience may explore, develop and practice but not formally discretely assess the following:

-- Present, discuss and defend ideas, concepts and views through written reports to professional standards of organisation, clarity and logical coherence - Use IT to aid efficient searching, communication and presentation of information - Act independently in planning and undertaking tasks
+Challenge viewpoints, ideas and concepts and make well reasoned judgements (A,B) Take a multi-disciplinary approach to business issues/problems and to integrate technical knowledge acquired from study across the programme Identify the relationship between organisational structure, financing decisions and corporate reporting (A,B) Explain the nature of risk and describe how risks may be managed through organisational and financial strategies (A) Identify alternative ethical frameworks and practices within business.
+(A) Demonstrate problem identification and problem solving skills within unfamiliar situations Identify the multi-disciplinary perspectives from which accounting and finance problems may be analysed (A,B) Identify ethical issues and the ethical implications of recommended courses of action (A) Develop as a reflective practitioner Utilise learning for personal development, recognising transferable skills and workplace applications (B) In addition the educational experience may explore, develop and practice but not formally discretely assess the following: Present, discuss and defend ideas, concepts and views through written reports to professional standards of organisation, clarity and logical coherence Use IT to aid efficient searching, communication and presentation of information Act independently in planning and undertaking tasks Syllabus Outline Developing skills of critical review Introducing and using a framework for critical questioning Developments and current issues in management accounting, financial management, financial reporting and corporate governance Research traditions in management accounting, financial management, financial reporting and corporate governance Ethical frameworks Developing case study skills Employer engagement events and activities Contact Module delivery will be based on 2 hours of scheduled learning and teaching Hours/Scheduled activities per teaching week based on one lecture and one 2 hour workshop per Hours fortnight, spread over 18 teaching weeks (36 hours) Each student will have the opportunity to benefit from individual supervision (see below).

-Syllabus Outline

-- Developing skills of critical review

-- Introducing and using a framework for critical questioning

-- Developments and current issues in management accounting, financial management, financial reporting and corporate governance

-- Research traditions in management accounting, financial management, financial reporting and corporate governance

-- Ethical frameworks

-- Developing case study skills

-- Employer engagement events and activities

-Contact Hours/Scheduled Hours

-Module delivery will be based on 2 hours of scheduled learning and teaching activities per teaching week based on one lecture and one 2 hour workshop per fortnight, spread over 18 teaching weeks (36 hours)

-Each student will have the opportunity to benefit from individual supervision (see below).
 Extensive use will be made of Blackboard, and students will also be directed towards the University Library online Study Skills resources for the development of skills appropriate to the level and style of the module.

-Teaching and Learning Methods

-Scheduled learning

-The taught element of the module will be delivered over 18 weeks .
+Teaching and Scheduled learning Learning Methods The taught element of the module will be delivered over 18 weeks.
 Lectures will be 1 hour large group taught sessions and will provide the opportunity for small group discussion.
 These will be supported by one 2-hour workshop per fortnight where students will be supported in discussing and exploring the current topic, to develop their problem solving skills and to apply what they have learnt using case studies.
 The emphasis is on the student taking responsibility for their own learning.
-Students will be supported in their coursework assessment by 4 one to one supervisor sessions with a member of academic staff, largely in the second semester of teaching .
+Students will be supported in their coursework assessment by 4 one to one supervisor sessions with a member of academic staff, largely in the second semester of teaching.
 Guidance on search and retrieval techniques and the range of research resources will be provided.
 This module will identify themes (selected to reflect current and emerging business issues) to provide a context for the module learning outcomes.
 The module specifically develops skills that are essential for the workplace and employability as an accounting or finance professional.
 Skills and attributes embedded into module learning activities include: